When to create child flows in Power Automate?

 To take parameters to work with, the trigger can use input parameters.
 And similarly in the Response to a Power App or flow action a 1 or more return values can be specified.

-when child flow manually
+trigger a child flow manually

-when child flow manually
+trigger a child flow manually

 Child flows and traditional programming languages